juanberrios/SLAC-Fairness/README.md

 - `renv/`: Set up by the [`renv` package](https://rstudio.github.io/renv/) to ensure our code behaves the same regardless of package updates.
 See more info [below](#renv).
 - `renv.lock`: Set up by `renv` to store [info about package versions](https://rstudio.github.io/renv/articles/lockfile.html).
 - `.Rprofile`: Contains R code to run at the start of any R session in this repository.
 In this case, this code was set up by `renv` to run a script that loads the package versions recorded in `renv.lock`.
 If you want to disable `renv`, simply delete this file.
+- `_includes/`: Contains code that is inserted into the `<head>` element of this site's webpages, which uses [GitHub Pages](https://pages.github.com/) and the [Jekyll](https://jekyllrb.com/) theme [Primer](https://github.com/pages-themes/primer) to render the site.
+This is not necessary for any of the code's core functionality.

 ## Running this code on your own machine